 Los Medanos is proud to be the one of only two East Bay community colleges to be part of the coveted UCLA Transfer Alliance Program (TAP).
 This program gives special admission privileges to qualified students.
-See their website at http://tap.ucla.edu
+More details are found at their website at http://tap.ucla.edu

-Who qualifies for TAP Certification?
+Who qualifies for UCLA TAP?

-Honors students with at least a 3.5 GPA who are on track to complete, their Honors Scholar requirements including at least 5 non-Automatic Honors Courses/Contracts by the end of Spring 2024 can be TAP Certified.
-At least two of these classes must have been completed by the end of Fall 2023.
+Honors students with at least a 3.5 GPA who are on track to complete, their Honors Scholar requirements including at least 5 non-Automatic Honors Courses/Contracts by the end of Spring 2025 can be TAP Certified.
+At least three of these classes must have been completed by the end of Fall 2024.
 Note that the 3.5 GPA is higher than what you need to receive the LMC Honors Scholar award.